-Grade level: 11-12 Anatomy & Physiology is a course in which students investigate concepts related to Health Course#: 5276 Science, with emphasis on interdependence of systems and contributions of each system to Length: Full year the maintenance of a healthy body.
-It introduces students to the cell, which is the basic Credit(s): Two structural and functional unit of all organisms, and covers tissues, integument, skeleton, Diploma: Counts as a Directed muscular and nervous systems as an integrated unit.
-Through instruction, including laboratory Elective or Elective for all activities, students apply concepts associated with Human Anatomy & Physiology.
-Students diplomas will understand the structure, organization and function of the various components of the healthy body in order to apply this knowledge in all health related fields.
-Dual Credit Availability Prerequisite: Biology I Fulfills a Core 40 Science course requirement for all diplomas
+Anatomy & Physiology is a course in which students investigate concepts related to Health Science, with emphasis on interdependence of systems and contributions of each system to the maintenance of a healthy body.
+It introduces students to the cell, which is the basic structural and functional unit of all organisms, and covers tissues, integument, skeleton, muscular and nervous systems as an integrated unit.
+Through instruction, including laboratory activities, students apply concepts associated with Human Anatomy & Physiology.
+Students will understand the structure, organization and function of the various components of the healthy body in order to apply this knowledge in all health related fields.

+Fulfills a Core 40 Science course requirement for all diplomas